7 Reasons Why The World Is Now Accepting Cryptocurrency

 However, Stanford Professor Joseph A. Grundfest, former commissioner of the Securities and Exchange Commission, believes this is not entirely true.
 He claims that the prices of bitcoins can be manipulated.
 Bitcoin miners located in China rely on infrastructure provided by the state.

 In other words, the government can fundamentally alter the nature of Bitcoin.
 This is why miners are moving from China.
-This has resulted in hydropower stations and computing rigs being put on sale in China.
+As a result, hydropower stations and computing rigs are being put on sale in China.

 2. CryptoCurrency Has An Advantage Over Fiat Currency